Cherseraphim/Crator/README.md

 API testing can also be achieved Cypress.

-I defaulted to the default spec report with this project, although other ones like mochawEsome could have been used.
+I defaulted to the default spec report with this project, although other ones like mochawesome could have been used.

 Tests reside in the 'cypress/e2e' folder.

 The supporting 'cast'(class libraries)  reside in 'cypress/support/menuPages/'...this represents, the different menus on the website as classes.

-I could have also represented the locators as seperate functions or classes, but sometimes simplicity is better, if it achieves the overall purpose.
+I could have also represented the locators as seperate functions or classes, but sometimes simplicity is better, and so did not for this project.

 ## Get Started 🚀

 Install Docker

 run 'npm i', from root of project '/tribeFramework'

 Update the './cypress.config.js' under 'env' object,with user account credentials needed to log into the site.

 This file can be configured for different accounts and different environments.

 ie.